How to Do a Parasite Cleanse Safely and Effectively

 There is little research comparing herbal antimicrobials to prescription medications for treating intestinal parasites.
 I’ve found only two herbs with human clinical studies to back their effectiveness in treating harmful gut parasites.

-One, Holarrhena antidysenterica, is an Indian herb that can effectively eradicate Entamoeba histolytica and the symptoms it causes [26].
-The other is oregano oil, which an industry-funded study found may be able to eliminate three generally harmless parasites [27].
+One, Holarrhena antidysenterica, is an Indian herb that can effectively eradicate the symptom-causing Entamoeba histolytica from the gut 22.
+The other is oregano oil, which an industry-funded study found may be able to eliminate three generally harmless gut parasites 23.

-Meanwhile, certain herbs have demonstrated antiparasitic properties in animal and cell (petri dish) studies and may one day be researched in human clinical studies.
+Meanwhile, certain herbs have demonstrated antiparasitic properties in cell (petri dish) studies and may one day be researched in human clinical studies.
 For example,

-- Common plants in the U.S. with antiparasitic effects against Entamoeba histolytica include [28]:
+- Common plants in the U.S. with antiparasitic effects against Entamoeba histolytica in cell studies include 24:

 - Avocado